Pee-wee's Big Adventure: Contemporary appraisal

-Aftermath
+Sequels

 The film was followed by two sequels: Big Top Pee-wee and Pee-wee's Big Holiday.
 Burton was offered the opportunity to direct the former but was not interested and was already working on his own pet project, Beetlejuice (1988).
 Positive reviews for Beetlejuice and the financial success of Pee-wee's Big Adventure prompted Warner Bros. to hire Burton to direct Batman (1989).